Taylor Swift was IFPI’s biggest-selling recording artist globally in 2024 - for a record fifth time

 IFPI’s Global Recording Artist of the Year Award is calculated based on an artist’s worldwide performance across streaming, downloads, and physical music formats throughout the calendar year.

-THE TORTURED POETS DEPARTMENT, released in April 2024, swept all major IFPI global album categories, including the Global Album Chart, Global Vinyl Album Chart, Global Streaming Album Chart, and Global Album Sales Chart.
-Less than 12 hours after its release, it became the most-streamed album in a single day in 2024.
+The Tortured Poets Department, released in April 2024, swept all major IFPI global album categories, including the Global Album Chart, Global Vinyl Album Chart, Global Streaming Album Chart, and Global Album Sales Chart.

+The album topped IFPI’s ‘Global Album Sales Chart’ with 5.6 million units sold worldwide in 2024.

+IFPI notes that this chart “considers sales of physical albums and full album downloads, and is calculated based on the number of units sold”.
+According to IFPI, to qualify as an album for charts purposes, a release must contain a minimum of five tracks (exclusive of remixes or alternative versions of the same track)

-The album sold 5.6 million copies worldwide in 2024, with its success amplified by Swift’s record-breaking The Eras Tour, which drove significant engagement with her entire music catalog across streaming platforms globally.
+The album’s success was amplified by Swift’s record-breaking The Eras Tour, which drove significant engagement with her entire music catalog across streaming platforms globally.

-TikTok even had an in-app experience built for the album, with its launch coinciding with the return of Swift’s music to the platform.
+TikTok also had an in-app experience built for the album, with its launch coinciding with the return of Swift’s music to the platform.

+The album broke multiple streaming records on Spotify following its release in 2024.

 Pollstar’s 2024 Year End Analysis also shows Swift’s The Eras Tour becoming the highest-grossing tour of all time, with $2.2 billion in revenue.